bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ---

+### Tool Comparison Plot Selector

+This section contains the key plots that compare tool performance under various circumstances.
+Detailed discussion of these plots and the different parameters can be found in the sections below.

+---

 ### Defining the STR truth set

 To generate an STR truth set, I started with the Synthetic Diploid Benchmark (SynDip) [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] which is a unique dataset that uses haploid PacBio assemblies to identify all variants in the CHM1-CHM13 synthetic diploid sample.
 Because these variants are based on alignments of haploid assemblies (rather than individual reads) to the reference genome, the SynDip genotypes are more reliable than those produced by short-read or even ordinary long-read pipelines.